 We must remain vigilant against variants of the virus that causes COVID-19, especially given the continuing levels of transmission here and in other parts of the country and world.
 It is, therefore, prudent to strongly recommend continued indoor masking for all, regardless of vaccination status, as an effective public health measure to reduce transmission between people until we reach lower rates of community transmission.
-We believe that if people who live and work in Los Angeles County continue taking common sense measures to prevent the spread of COVID-19, we will continue to experience the current consistent rate of declines in case, test positivity rates, and hospitalizations, and that the County will reach a Moderate rate of community transmission by mid-March 2022.
-A Moderate level of community transmission is defined by the CDC as 10-49.99 new cases of COVID-19 per 100,000 persons in the past 7 days.
+We believe that if people who live and work in Los Angeles County continue taking common sense measures to prevent the spread of COVID-19, we will see declines in case, test positivity rates, and hospitalizations.

 This Order's primary intent is now to reduce the transmission risk of COVID-19 in the County for those in higher transmission risk settings, especially those who are not fully vaccinated and fully vaccinated but immunocompromised persons.
 Everyone should recognize that post-surge does not mean that the pandemic is over or that there will not be additional unpredictable waves of surges that will require monitoring and may require implementing different strategies to meet changing mitigation needs.
 The County will need to be ready to meet those challenges should they arise.
+You can find more detailed information regarding the metrics used to assess the risk posed by COVID-19 and assign appropriate prevention measures, in the Los Angeles County Post Surge Response Plan.

 This Order will be revised in the future, if needed, to reflect the State Executive Orders, California Division of Occupational Safety and Health's (better known as Cal/OSHA) worksite requirements, State Public Health Officer Orders and guidance, and CDC recommendations.
-Should local COVID-19 conditions warrant, the County Health Officer may, after consultation with the Board of Supervisors, issue Orders that are more protective than those of the State Public Health Officer.
+Should local COVID-19 conditions warrant, the County Health Officer may, after consultation

-Cerebrovascular disease, Chronic kidney disease, Chronic lung diseases (Interstitial lung disease, Pulmonary embolism, Pulmonary hypertension, Bronchiectasis, COPD (chronic obstructive pulmonary disease)), Chronic liver diseases (Cirrhosis, Non-alcoholic fatty liver disease, Alcoholic liver disease, Autoimmune hepatitis), Cystic fibrosis, Diabetes mellitus, type 1 and type 2, Disabilities (Attention-Deficit/Hyperactivity Disorder (ADHD), Cerebral Palsy, Congenital Malformations (Birth Defects), Limitations with self-care or activities of daily living, Intellectual and Developmental Disabilities, Learning Disabilities, Spinal Cord Injuries), Heart conditions (such as heart failure, coronary artery disease, or cardiomyopathies), HIV (human immunodeficiency virus), Mental health disorders (Mood disorders, including depression, Schizophrenia spectrum disorders), Neurologic conditions limited to dementia, Obesity (BMI ≥30 kg/m2), Primary Immunodeficiencies, Pregnancy and recent pregnancy, Physical inactivity, Smoking (current and former), Solid organ or hematopoietic cell transplantation, Tuberculosis, and Use of corticosteroids or other immunosuppressive medications.
+14 Based on the current evidence, a person with one or more of the medical conditions listed below is more likely to get very sick (more likely to be hospitalized, need intensive care, require a ventilator to help them breathe, or die) from COVID-19.
+The underlying medical conditions associated with high risk severe COVID-19 include: Cancer, Cerebrovascular disease, Chronic kidney disease, Chronic lung diseases (Interstitial lung disease, Pulmonary embolism, Pulmonary hypertension, Bronchiectasis, COPD (chronic obstructive pulmonary disease)), Chronic liver diseases (Cirrhosis, Non-alcoholic fatty liver disease, Alcoholic liver disease, Autoimmune hepatitis), Cystic fibrosis, Diabetes mellitus, type 1 and type 2, Disabilities (Attention-Deficit/Hyperactivity Disorder (ADHD), Cerebral Palsy, Congenital Malformations (Birth Defects), Limitations with self-care or activities of daily living, Intellectual and Developmental Disabilities, Learning Disabilities, Spinal Cord Injuries), Heart conditions (such as heart failure, coronary artery disease, or cardiomyopathies), HIV (human immunodeficiency virus), Mental health disorders (Mood disorders, including depression, Schizophrenia spectrum disorders), Neurologic conditions limited to dementia, Obesity (BMI ≥30 kg/m2), Primary Immunodeficiencies, Pregnancy and recent pregnancy, Physical inactivity, Smoking (current and former), Solid organ or hematopoietic cell transplantation, Tuberculosis, and Use of corticosteroids or other immunosuppressive medications.